quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Since draft-ietf-quic-transport-12

 - Enable server to transition connections to a preferred address (#560,#1251).
-- Moved the cryptographic handshake off stream 0 and into CRYPTO_HS frames.
+- Moved the cryptographic handshake off stream 0 and into CRYPTO frames.
 - Move stateless retry to the QUIC layer.
 - Added token fields to Initial packet header.
 - Added NEW_TOKEN frame.